pwightman/HarmonySolver/README.md

 ## Contributing

 You are welcome to help out with the different TODO list items.
 Be sure to write tests.
-This project uses Xcode \<redacted\>.

 Built by [Parker Wightman](https://github.com/pwightman) ([@parkerwightman](https://twitter.com/parkerwightman)), feel free to ask questions on Twitter or via issues.